mckib2/pygrappa/README.rst

     pip install pygrappa

+You will need a C/C++ compiler.
 See INSTALLATION.rst for more info on installing under Windows.

 Examples
 ========